MehmetuAlatas/JavaPractice/README.md

-#  From the beginning to the HashMaps all subjects
+#  From the beginning to the Lamda all subjects